hydraulic-institute/edb/source/06_section-VI/03_combined.md

 show where the system will operate.
 In general, the system flow rate will be where the pump curve intersects the system curve.
 Pump and system curve interaction is covered in <a href="https://estore.pumps.org/Standards/Rotodynamic/RotodynamicPumpsforDesignApplication.aspx" target="_blank">ANSI/HI 14.3 – Rotodynamic Pumps for Design and Application</a>.

-Knowing the shape of the system curve will help to understand how the pump operating conditions will change if the system changes due to things like valve position, parts of the system coming on and off line, and upset conditions.
-Additionally, by overlaying the pump curves, it will help in determining if the pump is sized correctly to overcome the static and dynamic head of the system.
+Knowing the shape of the system curve will help illustrate the pump operating conditions as the system conditions vary due to changes in valve position, parts of the system coming on and off line, and upset conditions.
+Additionally, by overlaying the pump curves, it will help determinine if the pump is sized correctly to overcome the static and dynamic head of the system.

 Using a pump and system curve will also help evaluate pump speed and impeller trimming.
 Both of which will change the pump curve and, therefore, where the system will operate.